Spinel Value, Price, and Jewelry Information

 Remarkable natural blue stones containing cobalt may be difficult to distinguish from flux-grown or flame fusion synthetics.
 However, ﬂame fusion synthetics often display chalky, whitish green fluorescence in SW UV and strong red in LW.
 These synthetics also display “crosshatched” or “snakelike” anomalous birefringent patterns in cross-polarized light.
 Natural cobaltian spinel also shows absorption bands at 434, 460, and 480 nm, which are not observed in synthetic material.
 The band at 460 is especially diagnostic.

-Natural spinels typically are not enhanced.
+Natural spinels typically are not enhanced but may receive heat treatment.
 Synthetic spinels may be quench crackled to simulate natural fractures.

 Found traditionally and mainly in Afghanistan, Myanmar, and Sri Lanka, spinels have been discovered more recently in various sites in Africa, Australia, Russia, and Vietnam.
 These gems are usually not mined from the hard rock primary deposits in which they form but instead from alluvial or placer deposits where eroded material has been washed downstream.
 These “gem gravels” may contain other species in addition to spinel.
 The rough and tumble action has smoothed these crystals into rounded shapes and removed much of the included and fractured parts of the gem rough.
 This alluvial rough is easily recovered material that’s great for faceting.